 World Figure Skating Hall of Fame and Museum

 This intriguing museum features a comprehensive collection of world figure skating memorabilia, films, books and history of inductees.
-Located at the United States Figure Skating Association national headquarters adjacent to The Broadmoor, the World Figure Skating Hall of Fame and Museum is open Monday through Saturday from 10 AM to 4 PM.
+Located at the United States Figure Skating Association national headquarters adjacent to The Broadmoor, the World Figure Skating Hall of Fame and Museum is open Tuesday - Friday from 10 AM to 4 PM.
 Group and private tours may be arranged in advance.

 U.S. Olympic Headquarters and Training Center